Delaware Water Gap National Recreation Area

-More than 4 million people visit the recreation area annually, many from the nearby New York metropolitan area.
+More than 4 million people visit the recreation area annually, many from the nearby New York metropolitan area, making it one of the most visited national park areas in the nation.
 Canoeing, kayaking, and rafting trips down the river are popular in the summer.
 Other activities include hiking, rock climbing, swimming, fishing, hunting, camping, cycling, cross-country skiing, and horseback riding.
 Worthington State Forest and a section of the long-distance Appalachian Trail are located within the area, alongside numerous waterfalls and historic sites.

 The region, known historically as the Minisink, was inhabited by the Munsee at the time of Dutch and French Huguenot colonization in the late 17th century.
 The national recreation area was established in 1965 ahead of a dam project which would have flooded a large region north of the Water Gap.
 Over 15,000 people were displaced as the U.S. Army Corps of Engineers acquired land for the reservoir.
 The controversial project was ultimately canceled in 1978 and the land transferred to the recreation area.

-There are recent efforts to re-designate the area as a national park, the first in New Jersey or Pennsylvania.
+There are efforts as of 2022 to re-designate the area as a national park, the first in New Jersey or Pennsylvania.